krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

 ## Additional components to consider for production

-- **Scheduling**: Utilize tools like Airflow to efficiently automate scheduling and sclaing this application.
+- **Scheduling**: Utilize tools like Airflow to efficiently automate scheduling and scaling this application.
 - **Error Handling & Recovery**: Improve robustness by adding error handling and recovery mechanisms.
 - **Monitoring & Logging**: Integrate with platforms like Prometheus for monitoring and ELK Stack for logging within the Docker containers.
 - **Security**: Implement strict IAM roles, security groups, and data encryption both at rest and in transit.
 Additionally, secure Docker container communication.